EKP529/website-html/README.md

 # HTML website

-Basic HTML website to serve as the main view of your work in the course.
+Basic HTML website to serve as the main view of my work in the CS 260course.